pwdo/FFC6-Call-For-Speakers/call-for-proposal-template.md

 *My topic is about how to avoid commiting web design sins that can totally annoy Yoda and bring him back to life by improving designs and following development standards.*

 *My topic would be suitable for most designers, developers, and sith lords.
-Some sub-topics might be a little bit too advanced for beginners so at least 2 years of saber-playing experience is prefered but not required.*
+Some sub-topics might be a little bit too advanced for beginners so at least 2 years of saber-playing experience is preferred but not required.*

 ## Additional info

-- *This is my 3rd time to speak at a conference*
+- *I've spoken before at FFC 2011, JSConf Galactic & UX Tatooine.*
-- *I've speaked before at FFC 2011, JSConf Galactic & UX Tatooine*
+- *Check out a sample of my talk at: https://effev.co/watch/ffc2011*
-- *I'm requesting for a travel budget of 45000 Philippine Pesos to fly me and my wife from Death Star to Manila.
+- *I'm requesting a travel budget of 45000 Philippine Pesos to fly me and my wife from Death Star to Manila.
 I'm open to other options from you guys.*